 International SEO works by helping search engines identify the domains or pages you have for targeting different countries and selecting the language-specific content for users visiting your sites or pages from other countries.

-International SEO makes your business globally available via organic search in your targeted countries or regions.
+International SEO makes your business globally available via organic search in your target markets (countries or regions).
 You get maximum organic search traffic resulting in increased traffic and leads.

 What are the three most important strategies for international SEO?